-DeskDay supports secure Single Sign-On (SSO) using OpenID Connect (OIDC).
+DeskDay supports secure Single Sign-On (SSO) using OpenID Connect (OIDC) and SAML.

 You can integrate any identity provider that supports OIDC, including: